kellan/laughingmeme/_posts/asides/2003-04-30-which-layers-of-dantes-hell-do-you-belong-in.md

 ---
 id: 1409
-title: 'Which layers of Dante&#8217;s Hell do you belong in?'
+title: 'Which layers of Dantes Hell do you belong in?'
 date: '2003-04-30T18:55:21+00:00'
 author: Kellan
 layout: post